TanStack/query/docs/react/guides/optimistic-updates.md

 ### If the mutation and the query don't live in the same component

-This approach works very will if the mutation and the query live in the same component, However, you also get access to running mutations in other components via the dedicated `useMutationVariables` hook.
+This approach works very will if the mutation and the query live in the same component, However, you also get access to all mutations in other components via the dedicated `useMurationState` hook.
 It is best combined with a `mutationKey`:

 [//]: # 'ExampleUI4'
 ```tsx